ducklordvader1/dwarf3tostellarium/README.md

 A simple python bridge server allowing to bridge and remote control Dwarf3 smart telescopes with Stellarium.
 I created dwarf3tostellarium because due to changes in the latest dwarf3 firmware, the great dwarfium software doesn't work anymore.

-Disclaimer: The server is entirely vibe-coded, therefore use with care ^^
+Disclaimer: The server is entirely vibe-coded, therefore use with care ^^.
+Also I do not recommend to run this server on public networks or the internet as it doesn't have any security built in.
+Run it on a private WiFi.

 ---

 Server must be on the same WiFi network as the dwarf 3.
 Usage of server is simple:

+First install the three needed dependencies with pip: pip install flask requests websocket-client

-python3 server.py IP-ADDESS-DWARF --lat YOUR_LAT --lon YOUR_LON --alt YOUR_ALT
+Then the server can be started with python3 server.py IP-ADDESS-DWARF --lat YOUR_LAT --lon YOUR_LON --alt YOUR_ALT

 Setting the lattitude/longitude is necessary for dwarf3 as this is normally done via app.
+You can find the lattitude/longitude of your location e.g. via Google Maps.
 For example, if the dwarf3 is on its standard IP 192.168.88.1 and you're in Berlin:

 python3 server.py 192.168.88.1 --lat 52.5200 --lon 13.4050 --alt 34